 The vast majority of states have now enacted permanent laws that address remote online notarization.
 These states include:

-When the COVID-19 pandemic began, with its stay-at-home orders and social distancing norms, nearly all of the remaining states issued emergency authorizations that allowed remote online notarization on a temporary basis.
-(And some states with existing laws issued temporary orders expanding or clarifying those laws.)
-These temporary measures had expiration dates, though many were extended (several times), a few even into 2022.
-Some states used the pandemic as impetus to enact permanent legislation when the temperature measures expired.
+When the COVID-19 pandemic began, with its stay-at-home orders and social distancing norms, nearly all of the states without existing RON laws issued emergency authorizations that allowed remote online notarization on a temporary basis.
+These temporary measures had expiration dates, though many were extended (several times), a few even into 2023.
+Many of these states then enacted permanent legislation when the temperature measures expired.
 If so, the state has been added to the list above.

 The state laws (and executive orders) vary widely in what they allow.
 For example, although South Dakota has enacted a permanent RON law, the law is extremely limited in scope; it allows remote online notarization only of paper—not electronic—documents, and requires a notary to have personal knowledge of the signer's identity.
 Several other states also allow only remote ink-signed notarizations (or RINs).
 Delaware's (extended) temporary order allows only Delaware attorneys to perform RONs.
 The states also lay out different requirements for the RON process.
-In other words, when performing a remote online notarization, it's necessary to follow the very specific guidelines set out by a particular state's law or emergency order.
+In other words, when performing a remote online notarization, it's necessary to follow the very specific guidelines set out by a particular state's law.